 - Go to Settings > General > Tracking & Analytics.

 - Enable the GDPR cookie consent banner.

 Once enabled, the cookie consent banner will appear on the storefront with the option to accept or decline:

 The cookie consent banner works in the Next-gen storefront only.
 Make sure that all Next-gen options are enabled in your Settings.

 Provide customers with the right to access their data

 This means you must provide your customers with a copy of their personal data in an easily readable and portable format.
 You can access the customers' personal data right in your Control Panel.
-You should also take into consideration any third party services you use who may have access to your customers’ personal data.
+You should also take into consideration any third-party services you use that may have access to your customers’ personal data.
 You can learn how to opt-out of non-essential data collection here.

 Provide customers with the right to delete, edit or restrict certain data uses

 Basic requests (e.g; a customer asks you to delete their order) can be quickly managed inside your control panel.
 Again, remember that any third-party services may have access to this data.